rhaleblian/dslibris/README.md

 The `bootstrap` script can speed up getting started.
 Run it after cloning the repo.

+Some configuration exists for using Visual Studio Code.

 ## Building

 To build the program,